Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 Many people have the view that, because of the changes we’ve made during Covid, a lot of business travel won’t return.
 Even Bill Gates thinks that 50% of business travel is gone for good.

-> "Because of the changes made during Covid, it's thought 50% of business travel has gone for good."

 ### This is entirely plausible.
 Firstly, people have formed new habits.

 ![Image shows a typical office set-up with a man working on a laptop.](/images/uploads/tyler-franta-office-work-job-unsplash.jpg)

 Zoom revenue leapt 355% in the three months to 31st July 2020 compared to the previous year.
 People who might have been sceptical about Zoom will have discovered that, actually, it works really well, especially when everyone does it.
 One person dialling in doesn’t really work.
 But when everyone’s on an equal footing, all appearing on screen with the same set up, it is a perfectly effective way to hold meetings.

-> "Zoom revenue leapt 355%.
-Sceptics discovered that, actually, it works really well.
-It's good for inclusivity."
+> "Because of the changes made during Covid, it's thought 50% of business travel has gone for good."

 It’s good for inclusivity too.
 People can join the meeting who wouldn’t otherwise have been able to attend.
 Reducing travel time and time away from family is good for well-being.
 Perhaps most importantly, it’s cost-effective.
 Businesses are always looking to cut costs and if this is acceptable to their staff, it works.